kiniry/objective-c/s093030/assignment2/README.txt

 the collection and invoke the block on each element.
 Also they are used as delegates.

-See the Experiment.m file for an example using blocks.
+See the ExperimentBlocks.m file for an example using blocks.